keesiemeijer/custom-post-type-date-archives/readme.txt

 Add date archives to WordPress custom post types

 == Description ==
 Add Date archives to custom post types right in the dashboard itself.
+This plugin also provides you with a calendar, archive and recent posts widget.
+This allows you to use this plugin as a super simple events calendar.

-Features:
+**Features**:

 * Adds a date archives submenu for each custom post type
 * Adds the rewrite rules needed for viewing the date archives